-The role of the Department of Infrastructure, Transport, Regional Development and Communications, as joint shareholder with the Department of Finance, is to lead the strategic direction and oversight of the Australian Rail Track Corporation’s (ARTC) delivery of Inland Rail, while seeking to maximise value from the Government’s commitment to Inland Rail.
+Our role, as joint shareholder with the Department of Finance, is to lead the strategic direction and oversight of the Australian Rail Track Corporation's (ARTC) delivery of Inland Rail, while seeking to maximise value from the Government's commitment to Inland Rail.

 Inland Rail is being delivered by ARTC who manage community input and consultation for Inland Rail's construction, including state government regulatory approvals and Environmental Impact Statements.

-Beyond construction, the department manages a range of program and research initiatives that can help people connect to Inland Rail’s benefits.
+Beyond construction, the Department manages a range of program and research initiatives that can help people connect to Inland Rail's benefits.

 The North West connection at Parkes is part of the Inland Rail track and is already in operation.
 This connects Inland Rail to the national network, joining the existing Broken Hill Line to the rail track south of Henry Parkes Way and streamlining freight movements across Australia – from Perth in the West to Sydney and Newcastle in the East.